AnikinaYuliya/foliantcontrib.checksources/README.md

           - duplicate
 ```

-## Intergation with preprocessor Includes
+## Integration with preprocessor Includes

 All source files that are not mentioned in `chapters` or `not_in_chapters` cause warnings.